cabforum/code-signing/docs/CSBR.md

 Audits MUST be conducted for all obligations under these Guidelines, including timestamping and signing services, regardless of whether they are performed directly by the CA or by a Delegated Third Party.
 Functions performed by a Delegated Third Party MUST be included in the CA's audit or the CA MUST obtain an audit report from the Delegated Third Party.
 If the opinion is that the Delegated Third Party does not comply, then the CA MUST not allow the Delegated Third Party to continue performing delegated functions.

-The audit period for the Delegated Third Party MUST NOT exceed one year (ideally aligned with the CA's audit)
+The audit period for the Delegated Third Party MUST NOT exceed one year (ideally aligned with the CA's audit).

 ## 8.2  Identity/qualifications of assessor

+As specified in BR Section 8.2.

 ## 8.3  Assessor's relationship to assessed entity